kaka-ruto/nipishe/README.md

 ### Installing

-A step by step series of examples that tell you how to get a development env running
+A step by step series of examples that tell you how to get your development environment up and running

 Install postgresql: